Review: ART OF THE DEAD (2019)

-After a prologue in which art collector Douglas Winter (Richard Grieco, Clinton Road, Minutes to Midnight) loses it when his family is indifferent to his latest acquisition we jump to an art sale.
-Tess Barryman (Tara Reid, Charlie’s Farm, Trailer Park Shark) is auctioning off a familiar-looking set of paintings.
+After a prologue in which art collector Douglas Winter (Richard Grieco, Clinton Road, Minutes to Midnight) loses it when his family is indifferent to his latest acquisition, we jump to an art sale.
+Tess Barryman (Tara Reid, Charlie’s Farm, Attack of the Unknown) is auctioning off a familiar-looking set of paintings.
 A set of seven pieces depicting the Seven Deadly Sins by Dorian Wilde (Danny Tesla) who disappeared shortly after finishing them.

 Of course, they don’t heed his warning.
 They should have because the paintings can corrupt people with the sin they represent.
 They put the paintings up in their house just as son Louis (Zachary Chyz) arrives home with his girlfriend Kim (Alex Rinehart, They’re Inside, The Black Room).
 Meeting the parents is never easy, but it shouldn’t be deadly.

 Art Of The Dead does a nice job of setting the story up without bogging down in exposition.
 By the time the paintings are delivered, we’ve seen bloody proof of what they’re capable of.
 So when they start taking their toll on the house’s inhabitants, we know what we’re in for.
 And we’re in for a lot, including strange transformations, evil spirits, heroic priests and evil snails.
 Yes, snails can be evil, think of Slugs or Fulci’s Aenigma.